alans-personal/code-samples/loki-grafana-aws-cdk/README.md

-# AWS CDK Loki Create
+# Loki Grafana AWS CDK

 A logging infrastructure project that sets up Grafana and Loki on EC2 instances for centralized log collection and visualization.